-As in Assumption A1 above, we restrict the error process e_t to be i.i.d.
+Assumption A1 above restricts the error process e_t to be i.i.d.
 This could be weakened to allow for some forms of temporal dependence at a cost of complexity.
-We find it useful in the analysis to split b into its expected and martingale components:
+I find it useful in the analysis to split b into its expected and martingale difference components: